pritesh299/Messaging-app/README.md

 - **Real-time Messaging:** Send and receive messages instantly.
 - **Profile Management:** Update profile picture, status, and more.
 - **Secure Authentication:** User authentication with JWT.

-## Upcoming Features
-- **Calling and video calling:** call any of your contacts through this app.
-- **End to End Encrypted messages:** message are encrypted to protect user privacy.
-- **Oauth/Google account integration:** access you accoutn directly uisng google email.
 ## Demo

 Check out a live demo of the project [here](https://youtu.be/wEudtHxDDOU).